A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Discontinuous residual entropy

-In all cases, the entropy inevitably exhibits a jump-point discontinuity or a point discontinuity at $x_{c}$.
-Because the phase boundary residual entropy is strictly larger than its adjacent states.
-Even for the case with an energy gap, the system still has entropy discontinuity (non-sided limit at $x_{c}$).
+In all aforementioned cases, the CRE inevitably exhibits a jump-point discontinuity or a point discontinuity at $x_{c}$ (see fig.\ref{fig:entropy-T0}c-d).
+Because the CRE is strictly larger than its adjacent states residual entropy.